One Piece Film: Strong World: Plot

-Shiki tells Nami that she has been taken to the island against her will and a brief flashback is shown: several days earlier, the Straw Hats read news of an attack on East Blue.
+Meanwhile, Nami is with Shiki, who tells that she has been taken to the island against her will and a brief flashback is shown: several days earlier, the Straw Hats read news of an attack on East Blue.
 Luffy vows to protect the East Blue before witnessing Shiki's ship overhead.
-After escaping a storm, Shiki meets Nami and reveals his powers to make any inanimate object he touches float.
+After escaping a storm, Shiki meets Nami and reveals his powers to make himself and any inanimate object he touches float.
 After learning it was Nami that delivered the warning, Shiki offers to take them there before abducting Nami.
 The others try to rescue her, but Shiki makes the pirates scatter on the island.
 Shiki asks Nami to become his navigator but she refuses.
 His minion Doctor Indigo (Dr. インディゴ, Dokutā Indigo) demonstrates an evolved bird called Billy (ビリー, Birī), who can produce electricity, but Shiki rejects it after Dr. Indigo is electrocuted.
 He reveals that a plant, called IQ, can cause animals to evolve instantly and to increase strength along the way.

 Nami protects Billy, and the bird is left with her as Shiki and his men leave.
 Meanwhile, Sanji and Usopp battle various animals while Sanji searches for Robin and Nami.
 Meanwhile, Zoro and Chopper rescue a young girl, Xiao (シャオ, Shao), and are led to her village and are told about the large poisonous plants around the village.
 However, long term exposure to the plants is poisonous to humans, and the girl's grandmother has become ill by it.
 Xiao was looking for the cure which is the IQ plant, but Shiki has stolen the IQ plants for his experiments.
 Sanji and Usopp learn that Shiki also takes all the men and young women to his royal palace, leaving the village with only the very young and old, before meeting up with Zoro and Chopper.
 Nami flees with the help of Billy, and finds the Thousand Sunny along with Luffy.